 This is the second bag of Haribo gummies that I bought while in Switzerland.
 They caught my eye because I’ve never seen them in the U.S., and they had a giant Neu sticker on it, which made me think that they were, well, New.

-There were there different sets of bear couples: red/blue, orange/green, and yellow/purple.
+There were three different sets of bear couples: red/blue, orange/green, and yellow/purple.
 The firmly bouncy gummies were quite cute if you think that they look like bears that are holding hands.

 They also looked like conjoined twins.
 In the case of the yellow/purple pair, the purple visibly leeched into the yellow, which made it look like the yellow bear was stealing the purple bear’s life-force.